-- WSSC maintained AAA bond ratings from Fitch Ratings, Moody's Investors Service, and Standard & Poor's. - In October 2015 and May 2016, WSSC issued \$390.0 million and \$145.0 million, respectively, of Consolidated Public Improvement Bonds to fund new construction, rehabilitation and replacement of water and sewer infrastructure. - In November 2015 and May 2016, WSSC sold \$145.0 million and \$36.0 million of refunding bonds to refund \$148.0 million and \$42.0 million, respectively, of outstanding callable water supply, sewage disposal and general construction bonds.
-The November 2015 and May 2016 refundings will reduce WSSC's total debt service payments by \$13.0 million and \$5.0 million and provide an economic gain of \$12.0 million and \$5.0 million, respectively. - The Commission redeemed \$90.0 million in Notes on November 18, 2015 as part of the water, sewer and general debt service amortization. - A Consent Decree with the Environmental Protection Agency, the Department of Justice, the State of Maryland, and four environmental groups entered its eleventh year.
+- WSSC maintained AAA bond ratings from Fitch Ratings, Moody's Investors Service, and Standard & Poor's. - In December 2016, WSSC issued \$382.0 million of Consolidated Public Improvement Bonds to fund new construction, rehabilitation and replacement of water and sewer infrastructure. - No refunding bonds were sold in fiscal year 2017. - The Commission redeemed \$12.4 million in Notes on June 28, 2017 as part of the water, sewer and general debt service amortization. - A Consent Decree with the Environmental Protection Agency, the Department of Justice, the State of Maryland, and four environmental groups entered its twelfth year.
 The Consent Decree formally identifies the remedial measures to eliminate and/or reduce sanitary sewer overflows.
 In fiscal 2016, the U.S. District Court approved a six-year extension to the original term of the Consent Decree.
-Costs of the remedial measures are estimated at \$1,931.0 million and are to be expended over at least 18 years, \$888.0 million of which is expected to be incurred after fiscal year 2016.
+Costs of the remedial measures are estimated at \$1,967.0 million and are to be expended over at least 18 years, \$748.0 million of which is expected to be incurred after fiscal year 2017.
 The costs for each fiscal year are or will be included in WSSC's budget and six-year capital improvements program. - Under a Consent Decree executed by the District Court of Maryland on April 15, 2016, the Commission is required to undertake short-term operational changes and capital improvements at the Potomac Water Filtration Plant that will enable WSSC to reduce solids discharged to the river, and to plan, design and implement upgrades or new construction to achieve requirements established by MDE and incorporated in a new discharge permit.
-An Audit report and Long-Term Upgrade Plan are to be submitted by WSSC for consideration by January 2, 2017.
-Costs for implementation of improvements are estimated at \$43.0 million, and are to be expended over at least 7 years, all of which is expected to be incurred after fiscal year 2016.
-The costs are included in WSSC's budget and capital improvements program. - WSSC's operating revenues rose \$3.4 million.
-Although average rates for water consumption and sewer use revenues increased 1.0%, billed consumption for the year decreased 4.5%.
-The enactment of a new Infrastructure Investment Fee and changes to the Account Maintenance Fee resulted in additional revenues from ready-to-serve charges.

-- Operating expenses increased \$31.2 million, or 5.9%, during fiscal year 2016.
-Intermunicipal agency sewage disposal expenses decreased \$6.6 million, savings which are attributable to the recent construction of the digestor at Blue Plains.
-WSSC continues to focus their efforts on meeting the requirements of the Consent Decree and incurred additional operating costs this year of \$5.0 million.
-Increased expenditures of \$6.1 million were realized in the implementation of the Information Technology Team's 5-Year Strategic Plan and data storage improvement projects.
-Merits, COLAs and the hiring of additional staff triggered a \$4.3 million increase in salaries.
-Emergency work to address the smooth operation of an aging infrastructure required an additional \$3.5 million.
-The majority of the remaining variance, or \$19.6 million, represents depreciation on capital assets placed in service in recent years, an abandonment of assets with planned replacements, and an impairment of the Western Branch incinerator. - Capital assets (water and sewer lines, water tanks, treatment plants, pumping stations, multi-purpose facilities and other facilities), net of accumulated depreciation, increased by \$580.7 million, while overall debt increased \$334.2 million in comparison to the previous fiscal year. - The increase in net position during the year included net income of \$79.3 million, and capital contributions of \$134.7 million.
+An Audit report and Long-Term Upgrade Plan were submitted by WSSC for consideration by MDE on December 26, 2016.
+Costs for implementation of improvements under the proposed plan are estimated at \$157.5 million, and are to be expended over at least 7 years, \$156.0 of which is expected to be incurred after fiscal year 2017.
+The costs are included in WSSC's budget and capital improvements program. - WSSC's operating revenues rose \$76.8 million.
+Average rates for water consumption and sewer use revenues increased 2.9% and billed consumption for the year increased 5.8%.
+The second phase-in year of the new Infrastructure Investment Fee resulted in additional revenues from the ready-to-serve charge. - Operating expenses increased \$39.0 million, or 7.0%, during fiscal year 2017.
+WSSC continues to focus their efforts on meeting the requirements of the Consent Decree and incurred additional operating costs this year of \$6.3 million.
+Increased expenditures of \$4.5 million were realized for water valve assessments and \$2.7 million for PCCP monitoring and analysis.
+Merits, COLAs and the hiring of additional staff triggered a \$5.6 million increase in salaries.
+The majority of the remaining variance, or \$13.8 million, represents depreciation on capital assets placed in service in recent years. - Capital assets (water and sewer lines, water tanks, treatment plants, pumping stations, multi-purpose facilities and other facilities), net of accumulated depreciation, increased by \$437.6 million, while overall debt increased \$355.6 million in comparison to the previous fiscal year. - The increase in net position during the year included net income of \$95.5 million, and capital contributions of \$84.0 million.